Swithun Wells: Death

-Wells was sentenced to die by hanging, and a gibbet was erected outside his own house on 10 December 1591 On his way to the scaffold Swithun caught sight of an old friend in the crowd and said to him, "Goodbye my dear.
+Wells was sentenced to die by hanging, and a gibbet was erected outside his own house on 10 December 1591 On his way to the scaffold Wells caught sight of an old friend in the crowd and said to him, "Goodbye my dear.
 Goodbye to our nice hunting companies.
 Now I have something much more important to do."
 After he had climbed the ladder, Topcliffe called for a minister, who attempted to persuade Wells to confess to following false doctrine and traitorous priests.
 Wells turned and responded, "although I heard you say somewhat, yet it is but one doctor's opinion, and he also a very young one."
 The young minister was so daunted that he had no reply.
 Topcliffe then baited Wells, saying that "Dog-bolt Papists! you follow the Pope and his Bulls; believe me, I think some bulls begot you".
 Wells responded in kind: "if we have bulls to our fathers, thou hast a cow to thy mother".
 He then immediately begged pardon and asked Topcliffe not to provoke him when he was trying to focus on other matters.
 Wells was buried in St Andrew's Churchyard in Holborn.

 His wife, Alice, was reprieved, but died in prison in 1602.
 Swithun's eldest brother Gilbert, suffered much both personally and economically for his faith.
 He died as a known recusant after losing the property, but it was later restored to the family by King Charles II.

 Veneration

 Swithun Wells was beatified by Pope Pius XI on 15 December 1929, and canonized by Pope Paul VI on 25 October 1970, as one of the Forty Martyrs of England and Wales.
 His feast day, along with that of the other thirty-nine martyrs, was 25 October, but since the new calendar for England and Wales was approved by the Vatican in 2000, the Saints and Blessed Martyrs from the Reformation Period have been celebrated on 4 May as "The English Martyrs".
-This date coincides with the Anglican Church of England celebration of the English Saints and Martyrs of the Reformation Era.

 St Swithun Wells Catholic Primary School is located in Chandler's Ford, near Eastleigh, Hampshire.
 St Swithun Wells Church opened in nearby Fair Oak in 1978, and gives its name to the wider Catholic Parish of St Swithun Wells, which covers six Catholic churches in south and west Hampshire.